xigadee/Microservice/README.md

 ![Xigadee](/docs/X2a.png)

 Xigadee is a Microservice framework, developed by [Paul Stancer](https://github.com/paulstancer) and [Guy Steel](https://github.com/guysteel) at Hitachi Consulting.
-The framework has been developed over a number of years, and is based on our experience - but more importantly our pain - in building large-scale distributed cloud applications for our clients.
+The framework is based on our experience and the knowledge gained, in building large-scale distributed cloud applications for our clients over the past four years.

-The libraries provide a simple and consistent approach for building a modern Microservice-based solution that target Platform-as-a-Service (PaaS) technologies.
-It is built using Microsoft .NET technologies, and has deep integration in to the Azure technology stack.
+The libraries are built using Microsoft .NET technologies, and provide a simple and consistent approach when constructing a Microservice-based solution, specifically when targeting Platform-as-a-Service (PaaS) technologies in the Azure technology stack.

 Xigadee is now open-source; released under the Apache 2 license.
 You are free to use it within your own commercial applications without restriction.